AntonioPennacchia/insurance-case-management-dashboard/README.md

-# 📊 Insurance Assignments Monitoring
+# 📊 Insurance Assignments Monitoring Dashboard
-### Case Study – Dashboard Presentation
+### Case Study & Interactive Reporting

-This dashboard provides a complete and interactive overview of insurance case activities.
+This repository contains a Business Intelligence dashboard designed to monitor and analyze insurance case management activities.
-It has been designed to help teams monitor workload, track pending cases, and assess operational efficiency.
+The solution provides a clear and interactive view of backlog trends, assignment details, team performance, and workload distribution.

+The dashboard is available in both Power BI (.pbix) and Excel formats and includes interactive navigation elements and an information panel that enhances user experience.

 ---

+## 🎯 Objectives of the Dashboard

+The dashboard was developed to support insurance operations teams in:

+- **Monitoring the backlog** of pending assignments over the last nine weeks
+- **Analyzing open and closed cases** by team and by employee
+- **Tracking workload trends and operational performance**
+- **Identifying bottlenecks** and possible areas for improvement
+- **Navigating efficiently** through pages thanks to custom-designed buttons
+- **Understanding dashboard metrics** through a dedicated on-page **Information Panel**

+It is both a functional operational tool and an example of clean, professional BI design.

+---

 ## 🏠 Home Page

-The home page offers a clean introduction to the case study and provides quick access to the two core sections of the report through interactive buttons.
+The Home Page introduces the case study and lets the user access the two main areas of the report through intuitive navigation buttons.

 ![Home](photos/homepage.png)